Book ban panel makes case for inclusion: 'Largest form of censorship right now'

 Among those 1,269 challenges were 15 in Oklahoma targeting 88 titles, including an unsuccessful effort from a parent to remove “Me and Earl and the Dying Girl” and “13 Reasons Why” from the shelves of Bixby Public Schools.

-As part of his introductory remarks, panel moderator and TU English professor Sean Latham noted that more people and organizations were invited to participate in the session but declined, with several citing concerns that they would face financial retribution.
+As part of his introductory remarks, panel moderator and University of Tulsa English professor Sean Latham noted that more people and organizations were invited to participate in the session but declined, with several citing concerns that they would face financial retribution.

 “Even the implicit bans are creating a culture of fear,” Latham said.

-Operating in partnership with the Black Wall Street Legacy Festival and incorporating the World of Bob Dylan, the Switchyard Festival features 14 bands and dozens of presenters, focusing on censorship efforts, banned books and aspects of history that have been sometimes omitted from public conversations, such as the Tulsa Race Massacre.
+Operating in partnership with the Black Wall Street Legacy Festival and incorporating the World of Bob Dylan, the Switchyard Festival features 14 bands and dozens of presenters focusing on censorship efforts, banned books and aspects of history that sometimes have been omitted from public conversations, such as the 1921 Tulsa Race Massacre.

 “This isn’t about ‘We’re funky, offbeat Tulsa doing our thing,’” Provost George Justice said.
 “This is about us putting debate about cultural matters of the highest importance at the center of conversation in our community.
 This isn’t us thumbing our nose at people who have been objecting to books.
 It’s how do we bring those most important debates in our culture today right here to Tulsa, sponsored by the university.”

-The Switchyard Festival runs through Sunday at Cain’s Ballroom, Hyatt Regency Hotel and Greenwood Cultural Center with Art Spiegelman and Maia Kobabe among its keynote speakers.
+The Switchyard Festival runs through Sunday at Cain’s Ballroom, the Hyatt Regency Hotel and the Greenwood Cultural Center, with Art Spiegelman and Maia Kobabe among its keynote speakers.

 Scheduled to speak Wednesday at 7 p.m., Kobabe is the author of “Gender Queer,” a memoir in graphic novel form.
-The most challenged book nationwide in 2022 as per the ALA, the title has drawn criticism and complaints of being pornographic, including from State Superintendent Ryan Walters.
-As per the ALA, the book was challenged 151 times nationwide in 2022 alone.
+The most challenged book nationwide in 2022, according to the ALA, the title has drawn criticism and complaints of being pornographic, including from State Superintendent Ryan Walters.
+The ALA says the book was challenged 151 times nationwide in 2022 alone.